wincaton/week6labs/06_Instructor_Lab.md

 Here is an example of program output with 2 questions:

 ```
 Welcome to the all-seeing computer!
-Select an option to proceed:
+Ask what you seek to know...
 1. Ask a question
 2. Review questions and responses
 3. Complete services and pay